greyquartz/news_bot_template/SETUP.md

    visibility,"** and set it to **Private**.
 Now nothing you add can be seen publicly.

-   *(Alternative, if you'd rather not use the template button: create a fresh Private repo at https://github.com/new and upload these files yourself.
-When uploading the timer file, keep its path exactly as `.github/workflows/daily_news.yml` — GitHub makes the folders for you.)*

 You now have your own private copy.
 Everything below happens inside it.

 ---